• Home

 ABOUT BENJI KAUFMAN

 Benji Kaufman is in his final year at the Philip Merrill College of Journalism at the University of Maryland, studying journalism.
 Passionate about sports and news reporting, he thrives as an anchor, reporter, live broadcaster and graphic designer, with strong skills in video editing and design.
 Kaufman brings a unique blend of on-camera presence, field reporting, and creative visual production to his work.
 With hands-on experience across multiple areas of journalism, his dedication to delivering impactful, visually engaging stories sets him apart.
 Whether reporting from the field or crafting dynamic visuals behind the scenes, Kaufman is driven by a passion for telling the stories that matter in sports and news.
-Kaufman will be interning with Prince Georges Community TV in the summer of 2025.
+Kaufman interned with Prince Georges Community TV in the summer of 2025.
 In the fall, he will serve as an on-air broadcaster and reporter for Capital News Service, a student-powered news organization run by the University of Maryland Philip Merrill College of Journalism.

 TERRAPIN SPORTS CENTRAL